l4rzy/l4rzy.github.io/_posts/2023-09-15-cnpen-mock-exam.md

 I encountered those "challenges" when doing the mock exam for CNPen.
 There are 4 questions in total, divided in two parts.
 They were not hard at all, but I did learn something interesting to share.

 # First part
-In the first part of the exam, they provided a leaked hash `94643dacaa6b1b9cd9724ddb050b5f01` for a user named `Peter`.
-After successfully cracking the hash on [https://crackstation.net](https://crackstation.net/) I retried the password I also knew that the type of the hash was NTLM
+In the first part of the exam, they provided a leaked hash `94643dacaa6b1b9cd9724ddb050b5f01` for a user named `Peter` After successfully cracking the hash on [https://crackstation.net](https://crackstation.net/), I retrieved the password.
+I also knew that the type of the hash was NTLM.

 ![Crack station](/assets/images/cnpen/cs1.png)

-I did an nmap scan to look for running services
+I did an nmap scan to look for running services:
 ```
 rzy@L4SPC % nmap -Pn -sV -p1-10000 s1.cnpen-mock.secops.group                                                         ~
 Starting Nmap 7.94 ( https://nmap.org ) at 2023-09-14 19:58 CDT